By Dorene J. Stamper

-“Are we jumping to a conclusion far too quickly?” asked Charles, a dignified man dressed in a topcoat.
+“Are we jumping to a conclusion far too quickly?” asked Charles, a dignified man dressed in a waistcoat.
 “So far you are taking it for granted that they will join us?
 I don’t remember hearing them say that they will.”

 “You’re quite right,” Lady Martha chuckled.
-Looking at the girls she kindly asked, “We desire you both to join us and our cause.
+Looking at the girls she kindly asked, “We desire you both to join us in our cause.
 However, if you wish to remain as you are, all you need to do is return the brass box and you will find yourselves back home as if it had never come into your lives.”

 “First tell me this, before we give you an answer.
-How are you summoned when there is an assignment and how does the box fit in?”
+How are you summoned when there is an assignment, and how does the box fit in?”
 Jeanetta Lynn asked.

 “These are reasonable questions,” Lady Martha replied.
 “When one is summoned, we all know who it is, however, only the person chosen will be allowed to respond and no other.
 At times, there will be more than one needed to accomplish a task.
 And how this is accomplished is with use of the brass boxes.”
-Looking directly at Jeanetta Lynn, she continued, “When opening it, didn't you see the bluish-green glow and did you hear the rushing of wind and water?”
+Looking directly at Jeanetta Lynn, she continued, “When opening it, didn't you see the bluish-green glow, and did you hear the rushing of wind and water?”